artumino/Childcare-Assignment/README.md

 There were no requirements on security so everything in this project is to be considered unsafe, although it should be easy to add a session layer to the network module with encryption and authentication.
 Time constraints have forced us to simplify some components and some additional work is needed to get a more flexible application.

-Every comment ad variable is in Italian as english was not required.
+Every comment and major parts of the code are in Italian as english was not required.